Considering of the startup business in Europe it always comes to one’s mind a place to settle down for a long time.

 The selected startups receive 5k EUR grant for each participating startup and 30k EUR worth of supporting services, such as individual business coaching and training, mentoring by industry experts and experiences founders, finding the product – market fit, scaling business, driving growth and targeting the international market.

-To participate in the EIT Urban Mobility Accelerator programme the applicant needs to have a clear, scalable business idea and fit with business plan 2021 as at:
+To participate in the EIT Urban Mobility Accelerator programme the applicant needs to have a clear, scalable business idea and fit with the following:

 — Shift to active modes of transport.